elementary/appcenter-web/_apps/com.github.bytepixie.snippetpixie.md

 <p>Save your often used text snippets and then expand them whenever you type their abbreviation.</p>
 <p>For example:- &quot;spr`&quot; expands to &quot;Snippet Pixie rules!&quot;</p>
+<p>For non-accessible applications such as browsers and Electron apps, there&apos;s a shortcut (default is Ctrl+`) for opening a search window that pastes the selected snippet.</p>
 <p>Supports placeholders:-</p>
 <ul>
   <li>Date/Time: Insert the current or calculated date/time with configurable format.</li>